Resources for Educators to Celebrate Native American Heritage Month and Teach Thanksgiving

-With the Thanksgiving holiday coming up, it’s important to take time to reflect on the complexities of the day, its meaning, and its history.
-As with many holidays, it represents something very different to each person and these resources are gathered to help educators with tools and resources to support students and young people to better understand those differences.
+As we celebrate Native American Heritage Month and Thanksgiving in November, it’s important to take time to celebrate the diversity, history, and culture of Native Americans.
+As with many holidays, they represent something very different to each person and these resources are gathered to help educators with tools and resources to support students and young people to better understand those differences.

 SDCOE is committed to eliminating the boundaries that may be holding some students back, and continuing its work to raise expectations and outcomes for Native American students.

 We can't ignore the injustices that have been done to Native Americans, and acknowledging these injustices doesn't take anything away from the pride many feel about our country and its history.
 Learning from the past and trying to do better is what will propel us forward as a society.
 It’s also one of the ways that we can give our historically underserved students the education and future they deserve.

 - Dr. Paul Gothold, San Diego County Superintendent of Schools